viamrobotics/docs/docs/manage/ml/train-model.md

 {{< alert title="Important" color="note" >}}
 The previous model remains unchanged when you are training a new version of a model and is not used as input.
-If you are training a new model, you need to again select the images to train on because the model will be built from scratch.
+If you are training a new model, you need to again go to your dataset's page and click on the **Train Model** button.
 {{< /alert >}}

 If you do not want Viam to automatically deploy the `latest` version of the model, you can change `packages` configuration in the [Raw JSON robot configuration](/manage/configuration/#the-config-tab).